 State-based exchanges should consider identifying insurers that have achieved an accreditation or certification product that addresses how organizations meet diversity, equity and inclusion goals for employees, insureds, or enrollees as part of the exchanges’ public-facing websites.

-Insurers should collect demographic data about participating providers in their networks to ensure network adequacy requirements are being met and to ensure that the provider network addresses the needs of the service area.
+Upon the completion of an engagement strategy with relevant stakeholders and framework for the collection of demographic data about participating providers developed in coordination between state insurance departments and state sister agencies and exploring statewide and nationwide solutions (such as through state medical license boards or through CMS National Plan and Provider Enumeration System) to reduce burdens on providers to provide demographic data to multiple networks, insurers should collect demographic data about participating providers in their networks to monitor diversity within the health care workforce.
+This Principle recognizes the challenges of self-reporting by providers that may lead to potential discrepancies and underreporting, which will impact an insurers and state insurance department’s ability to utilize, evaluate, and rely upon this information.
+The disclosure of demographic data by providers must always be voluntary and based on self-identification or disclosure.
+To promote this principle, a “prefer to not answer” option should be included if providers are asked to answer demographic questions.
+Entities should not be required to follow-up with individuals who select “prefer to not answer” as that would violate the respect for a person’s preference to not respond to particular questions.

+) To the extent practicable, state departments of insurance should coordinate on uniform format and questions to facilitate the aggregation and analysis of this data across jurisdictions and across all regulated entities.

 Data Use and Regulation

-Insurance departments must take into consideration any state or federal law that would prohibit or restrict the collection and/or reporting of an insurer from collecting race, ethnicity,preferred language, sex assigned at birth, gender identity, sexual orientation, and disability.
+Insurance departments must take into consideration any state or federal law that would prohibit or restrict the collection and/or reporting of an insurer from collecting race, ethnicity, income, occupation, geographic location, highest level of education, preferred language, sex assigned at birth, gender identity, sexual orientation, and disability.
 Departments should distinguish between the collection of demographic data to be used for specific purposes, such as analysis of health disparities and inequities, from the prohibited use of demographic data in rating, underwriting practices, and benefit determinations.
 If existing laws prohibit collection of certain demographic data, health insurance companies and regulators should clearly state that this is the reason why the data was not reported.

 Health insurance companies should apply HIPAA protections to demographic data, which should be considered HIPAA protected health information (PHI).
 Health insurance companies should be prohibited from reporting demographic data that would permit the identification of individuals.
 In these limited circumstances—when privacy protections prevent reporting on disaggregated demographic data—health insurance companies and regulators should clearly state that this is the reason why the data was not reported.
+State insurance departments and health insurance companies should coordinate on appropriate guidelines for defining the circumstances that would prevent reporting on disaggregated data due to privacy concerns.

 All existing federal and state privacy laws and statutes shall continue to serve as the standard for any information sharing or analysis.
 While sharing publicly, both insurers and the Departments should ensure that any demographic information is aggregated and does not identify any single individual.